vladimirvivien/go-tutorials/README.md

     +- ... (compiled programs stored here) ...
 ```
 ### Setting GOPATH
-By convention, the Go toolchain assumes the workspace is located at `$HOME/go`.
+By convention (and for the remainder of this discussion), the Go toolchain assumes the workspace is located at `$HOME/go`.
 If different, you will need to set env variable `$GOPATH` pointing to the workspace location.
 You can use the `go env` command to verify the location of your `GOPATH` as shown below.
 ```sh
 go env GOPATH
 /Users/vvivien/DEV/go